High dimensional consistent independence testing with maxima of rank correlations: Theoretical analysis

-provided that $h(\cdot)$ satisfies the properties in Assumption \ref{assumption:key}.
-Therefore, in view of \eqref{eq:interesting}, it is reasonable to expect that $\mathcal{D}(\gamma,q;h)$, for large enough $\gamma$, contains many interesting continuous multivariate distributions.
-Indeed, the Gaussian family belongs to $\mathcal{D}(\gamma,q;h)$ for all the kernels $h(\cdot)$ considered in Examples \ref{eg:hd} to \ref{eg:bd}, provided $\gamma$ is large enough.
+as long as Assumption 2.1 holds for $h(\cdot)$.
+Therefore, heuristically, as the dependence between $X_j$ and $X_k$ increases, it is possible that the variance {${\rm Var}_{jk}\{h^{(1)}(\cdot;\mathbb{P}_{jk})\}$} will deviate from 0 at the same or a slower rate compared to $\mathbb{E}_{jk} h$.
+Note that both parameters are nonnegative.
+The next lemma firms up this intuition by establishing that the Gaussian family belongs to $\mathcal{D}(\gamma,q;h)$ for all the kernels $h(\cdot)$ considered in Examples \ref{eg:hd} to \ref{eg:bd}, provided $\gamma$ is large enough.}

 \begin{lemma} There exists an absolute constant $\gamma>0$ such that for all $q\in\mathbb{Z}^+$, any $q$-dimensional Gaussian distribution is in $\mathcal{D}(\gamma,q;h_D)$, $\mathcal{D}(\gamma,q;h_R)$, and $\mathcal{D}(\gamma,q;h_{\tau^*})$. \end{lemma}